NSX-T Single-Tier North-South Packet Walk

 Here is the lab topology that I am going to use to demonstrate N-S packet walk.

-Note: Below topology is single-tier routing topology.
+Note: The topology below is a single-tier routing topology.

 Egress to Physical Network

-Step 1: VM 1 sends layer 2 packet to its default gateway (192.168.10.1) which is a LIF on DR component on hypervisor node.
+Step 1: VM 1 sends a Layer 2 packet to its default gateway (192.168.10.1), which is a LIF on the DR component on the hypervisor node.

-Step 4: The encapsulated packet is sent to the edge node via TEP tunnel (overlay transport network)
+Step 4: The encapsulated packet is sent to the edge node via the TEP tunnel (overlay transport network)

 T0-SR-Routing Table

-Step 6: SR component sends the packet to its upstream physical router, which routes the packet to its destination vm (10.196.88.4)
+Step 6: The SR component sends the packet to its upstream physical router, which routes the packet to its destination vm (10.196.88.4)

 Ingress from Physical Network

-Step 1: Source VM (10.196.88.4) sends the return packet to its default gateway from where the packet is sent to the physical Router.
-The Router checks its routing table and determines it has a route to 192.168.10.0/24 network via 172.16.60.2 (edge uplink).
-Packet is then routed to the edge node.
+Step 1: The Source VM (10.196.88.4) sends the return packet to its default gateway, which is an IP on the physical router.
+The router checks its routing table and determines it has a route to the 192.168.10.0/24 network via 172.16.60.2 (edge uplink).
+The packet is then routed to the edge node.

 ToR-Route Table

-Step 2: SR component checks its routing table and find that it has a directly connected route to 192.168.10.0/24 via interface downlink-412.
+Step 2: The SR component checks its routing table and finds a directly connected route to 192.168.10.0/24 via interface downlink-412.

-Step 3: Before sending the packet from edge node to the hypervisor, it is encapsulated with a Geneve header.
+Step 3: Before sending the packet from the edge node to the hypervisor, it is encapsulated with a Geneve header.

 Step 4: The encapsulated packet is sent over the overlay network.